department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959a/product-outline-10-7959a.md

 - Veterans are able to fill out the claim form online on VA.gov
 - Veterans spend less time, effort and money filling out and mailing paperwork
-- Veterans spend less time spent waiting to hear back on their application status
+- Veterans spend less time spent waiting to hear back on the status of their claims

 ## Undesired User Outcomes
-- Veterans are unaware that they can apply online
+- Veterans are unaware that they can file claims online
-- Veterans encounter errors during the online application process
+- Veterans encounter errors during the online filing process
 - Veterans have low confidence in the online process or have concerns around online security

 ## Desired Business Outcomes

-- *Why would your business want this to exist?*
-- *With this problem solved, what should your business be able to do/achieve that they couldn't before?*
+- Reduce amount of time spent processing paper forms
+- Replace outdated and legacy DAPER system with PEGA for document upload and management

 ## Undesired Business Outcomes

+- The information entered online by Veterans is not successfully submitted to the VA Online forms processing adds confusion and complicates workflows further
 ---
 ## Measuring Success